Letting go of the old me and her favorite jeans.

-I was twelve days postpartum when I had an epic meltdown in my closet.
+I was twelve days in my post-baby body when I had an epic postpartum meltdown in my closet.
 It was my first Mother’s Day, and somewhere along the line, I had naively agreed to eat dinner at my in-laws’ house with the whole family in tow.

-I decided to dress for the occasion as it probably was not acceptable to attend the event in the mesh underwear and padsicle combo I had been rocking for the last twelve days.
-Google that sentence if you have any questions.
+I decided to dress for the occasion as it probably wasn’t acceptable to attend the event in the mesh underwear and padsicle combo I had been rocking for the last twelve days.
+(I’ve you’ve had a baby, you’ll understand.)

-Confidently, I pulled my size ten, pre-pregnancy jeans off my closet shelf.
+Just before the meltdown, I confidently pulled my size ten, pre-pregnancy jeans off my closet shelf.
 I had only gained 35 pounds throughout my pregnancy, and in my delusional, sleep-deprived state, I was confident that they would fit on my new baby body.
 I was breastfeeding after all, and doesn’t that help your body after pregnancy bounce right back into its former glory?

-When the jeans didn’t work, I reached for my favorite romper.
-With extreme determination, I stuffed, and I pulled, and I crammed.
-Each time I removed a garment off of its’ hanger, I was positive this would be the one that would work.
+Each time I removed a garment from a hanger, I was positive this would be the one that would work on my baby body.

-Eventually, I was surrounded by piles of clothing that were too small for me.
-My body was aching a slow-dull ache as tears fell softly on my cheeks.
+Eventually, I was surrounded by piles of clothes that were too small for me.
+I could feel my new postpartum body throb a slow-dull ache as tears fell softly on my cheeks.
 How was this possible?
 How could I not fit into any of my clothes?

 It pains me to tell you what happens next.
 Please don’t ridicule me.
-I have grown and healed and transformed since this moment in my closet, but my feelings were real.
+I have grown, healed, and transformed since this moment in my closet.
+But my feelings were real.

 I looked in the mirror, grabbed my postpartum belly, and called myself ugly.
-And then I called myself fat.
-As tears streamed down my face, I proceeded to do something I swore to myself I would never do.
+I called myself fat.
+As tears kept coming, I proceeded to do something I swore to myself I would never do.

-I know what you are thinking.
-It feels so awful to write these words on paper.
+I know what you’re probably thinking.
+It feels awful to write these words on paper.
 The guilt and shame that comes with telling you the inner workings of my brain at that moment are hard on my soul.

-Yet at that moment, I hated my postpartum body.
-What’s worse, I didn’t even recognize the body I had grown to resent.
+Yet at that moment, I hated my body after pregnancy.
+What’s worse, I didn’t even recognize the baby body I had grown to resent.

 She was tired.
 She was saggy.
 And she was foreign.

-As the weeks wore on, I was doing as much self-care as I could manage.
-Between cluster feedings and sleepless nights, I was trying to meditate, write, and gently move my body to stay grounded.
+As the weeks wore on, I did as much self-care as I could manage.
+Between cluster feedings and sleepless nights, I tried to meditate, write, and gently move my postpartum body to stay grounded.

-I found myself envious of the women I saw online – proudly touting their tiger stripes as they blissfully modeled the mesh underwear I had secretly grown to hate.
+I found myself envious of the women I saw online – those postpartum women proudly bearing their tiger stripes as they blissfully modeled the mesh underwear I had secretly grown to hate.
 I tirelessly wondered if I would ever enter that space of contentment about my body after pregnancy.

-When I did decide to talk about my postpartum body image issues, I regularly got the same responses from both friends and family.
-And each one enforced the idea that the “old me” would be back someday- just not today.
+When I finally decided to talk about my postpartum body image issues, I typically got the same responses from my friends and family.
+Each one enforced that the “old me” would be back someday – just not today.

 Instead of a battle with the scale, I found a different way to sabotage my postpartum body.
-Remember the size ten jeans that turned me into a self-deprecating monster two months prior?
+Remember the size ten jeans that turned me into a self-deprecating monster in my closet?
 Yes, those.
 Every Monday we had a date.
 And every Monday, I ended up right back in the mirror, shaming my body for what it had become.

-As I meditated on the couch that night, the word embrace kept making an appearance in my thoughts.
+As I meditated on the couch that night, the word embrace kept appearing in my thoughts.
 So I tried to work on loving my baby body by practicing my positive affirmations.

 Embrace.
 There it was again, hovering thick in the air.

-When I was finished, I wrote the word down on a piece of paper.
+I wrote the word down on a piece of paper.
 I stared at it as I nursed my daughter back to sleep.
-She moved her hand back and forth across my belly, unphased by what was or should be.
+She moved her hand back and forth across my belly, her former home, unfazed by what was or should be.

 As her hand grazed my skin, she guided me through my thoughts.
 It was as if she was gently giving me permission to embrace my feelings as they ebbed and flowed.